 Rick James Gets Got

-Once terminated, the band’s manager immediately placed a call to the U.S. Navy, indicating exactly where they could find the world’s funkiest military deserter.
+Once terminated, the band’s manager placed a call to Motown, indicating that they had just signed a contract with the world’s funkiest military deserter.

 Motown didn’t much care for a scandal so they advised James to turn himself in.
 They shelved the record and cut the Mynahs from their roster.
 These events would, in fact, be the direct catalyst to Neil Young’s journey south, and into stardom.